yashrajd/bcap/README.md

 ## How is Consensus Change attained

-Bitcoin consensus change is not achieved through formal governance but through a complex interplay of actions and reactions among stakeholders, each with their unique powers and incentives.
+Bitcoin consensus change is not achieved through formal governance, but through a complex interplay of actions and reactions among stakeholders, each with their unique powers and incentives.
 The process is iterative, with various stakeholders taking turns to act and respond until consensus is reached.
 Historical upgrades, such as segwit, illustrate this repeated game theory dynamic, where stakeholders must continuously adjust their strategies and actions based on the actions of others.
 The process iterates to a point where everyone is sufficiently satisfied with the chosen upgrades such that they no longer have reasonable objections.

 ### Segwit